IMIO/gha/README.md

 ## code-analysis-notify

-Run checks for Plone backend code and notify via a mattermost webhook
+Run checks for Plone backend code and optionally notify via a mattermost webhook

 This github action uses the [code-analysis-action](https://github.com/plone/code-analysis-action/tree/main) from the Plone organization.